iotaledger/integration-services/clients/client-sdk/examples/README.md

 1. Navigate to the ssi-bridge api: `cd api/ssi-bridge`
 2. Run the script: `npm run setup-credential`
-3. Copy the adminIdentity.json into the client-examples folder
+3. Copy the adminIdentity.json into the `client-sdk/example` folder

 ## Create Identity And Credentials